Award-Winning Connecticut Truck Accident Attorneys

 It can take a few days for the symptoms of serious injuries to appear, so you should seek medical attention immediately.
 It is also important to have documentation of your injuries from a physician.

 Who can I sue if I am injured in a truck accident?

 There are several people or entities that you can hold responsible for a truck accident.
-You may be able to sue the truck driver, the truck company that employs the driver, the owner of the trailer, the company whose goods were being shipped or any other entity that could have contributed to the accident.
+You may be able to sue the truck driver, the truck company that employs the driver, the owner of the trailer, the company whose goods were being shipped, or any other entity that could have contributed to the accident.

-Do Not Speak With Insurance Companies – Speak With Connecticut Truck Accident Lawyers
+Speak With Connecticut Truck Accident Lawyers

 It is very important for any injury victim to seek a reputable attorney as soon as possible.
 Shortly after the collision, an insurance adjuster from the truck driver’s insurance company will try to persuade you to settle your claim quickly.
 They are not your friends.
 They are highly skilled workers trained to obtain information to use against you in court.
 Their job is to pay the minimum amount possible.

 Before you sign any paperwork, consult Connecticut truck accident lawyers from Jonathan Perkins Injury Lawyers.
 You may be entitled to more compensation than the insurance company offers you.
 We know how to deal with these adjusters and can protect you against their best efforts.
-We will fight for the maximum compensation, and we have your best interests in mind.
+We will fight for maximum compensation, and we have your best interests in mind.